David Lynch: Early life and education

-David Keith Lynch was born in Missoula, Montana, on January 20, 1946.
-His father, Donald Walton Lynch (1915–2007), was a research scientist working for the U.S. Department of Agriculture (USDA), and his mother, Edwina "Sunny" Lynch (née Sundholm; 1919–2004), was an English-language tutor.
-Two of Lynch's maternal great-grandparents were Finnish-Swedish immigrants who arrived in the U.S. during the 19th century.
-He recalled that his father "would drive me through the woods in his green Forest Service truck, over dirt roads, through the most beautiful forests where the trees are very tall and shafts of sunlight come down and in the mountain streams the rainbow trout leap out and their little trout sides catch glimpses of light.
+David Keith Lynch was born at St. Patrick's Hospital in Missoula, Montana, on January 20, 1946 to English-language tutor Edwina "Sunny" Lynch (née Sundholm) and USDA research scientist Donald Walton Lynch.
+Two of his mother's grandparents were Swedish-speaking Finns who settled in the U.S. in the 19th century.
+Lynch was also of German descent through his mother, as well as of English, Irish and Scottish descent through his father.
+He recalled of his father, "He would drive me through the woods in his green Forest Service truck, over dirt roads, through the most beautiful forests where the trees are very tall and shafts of sunlight come down and in the mountain streams the rainbow trout leap out and their little trout sides catch glimpses of light.
 Then my father would drop me in the woods and go off.
 It was a weird, comforting feeling being in the woods."
-He was raised as a Presbyterian.
-The Lynch family often moved around according to where the USDA assigned Donald: Lynch moved with his parents to Sandpoint, Idaho, when he was two months old; two years later, after his brother John was born, the family moved to Spokane, Washington.
-Lynch's sister Martha was born there.
-The family then moved to Durham, North Carolina, Boise, Idaho, and Alexandria, Virginia.
-Lynch adjusted to this transitory early life with relative ease, noting that he usually had no difficulty making new friends when he attended a new school.
-Of his early life, he remarked:
+He was raised Presbyterian.

-I found the world completely and totally fantastic as a child.
-Of course, I had the usual fears, like going to school ... for me, back then, school was a crime against young people.
-It destroyed the seeds of liberty.
-The teachers didn't encourage knowledge or a positive attitude.
+The family often moved around according to where the USDA assigned Lynch's father.
+When Lynch was two months old, they moved to Sandpoint, Idaho, where his brother John was born two years later; they then moved to Spokane, Washington, where his sister Martha was born.
+The family subsequently lived in Durham, North Carolina; Boise, Idaho; and Alexandria, Virginia.
+Lynch adjusted to this transitory early life with relative ease, noting that he usually had no difficulty making friends when he attended a new school.